Table of contents

 1) Network Architecture Mapping

-The initial step in IAM assessment implementation involves comprehending the existing network resource structure.
+The initial implementation of an IAM strategy involves comprehending the existing network resource structure.
 This entails mapping out on-premises router and server configurations and locally utilized critical applications.
 Additionally, create a schematic representation of remote work connections and any cloud-based services users access.
 Document the current IAM procedures and scrutinize how users access and share data.
 This information is the foundation for transitioning from outdated IAM best practices to an adequate and pertinent deployment.

 2) User Community and Privilege Assessment

 Planners must comprehensively understand the individuals utilizing resources safeguarded by IAM tools.
 Establish a directory encompassing all active users and associate them with their access levels and business requirements.
-It is prudent in IAM projects to identify privileged users with extensive network access and are a primary target for external attackers.
+In IAM projects, it is prudent to identify privileged users with extensive network access who are a primary target for external attackers.

 3) Data and Application Risk Evaluation